Edit

 Note

-Power BI Home is different from the other product experiences.
+Power BI Home is different from the other product workloads.
 To learn more, visit Power BI Home.

-1. The left navigation pane (nav pane) for your product experience links you to different views of your items and to creator resources.
+1. The left navigation pane (nav pane) for your product workload links you to different views of your items and to creator resources.
+You can remove icons from the nav pane to suit your workflow.

-3. The top menu bar for orienting yourself in Microsoft Fabric, finding items, help, and sending Microsoft feedback.
+4. The top menu bar for orienting yourself in Fabric, finding items, help, and sending feedback to Microsoft.
 The Account manager control is a critical icon for looking up your account information and managing your Fabric trial.

-6. Your items organized by recent, favorites, and items shared with you by your colleagues.
-The items that appear here are the same across product experiences, except for the Power BI experience.
+6. Your items organized by recent workspaces, recent items, and favorites.
+The items that appear here are the same across product workloads, except for the Power BI workload.

 Important